 where $\kappa$ is the scalar curvature of $M$, that is $\kappa = -\sum_{i,j =1}^n \langle R_{e_i,e_j}(e_i),e_j \rangle$, where $e_1,...,e_n$ is any local orthonormal framing of the tangent bundle of $M$ and $R$ is the curvature operator on $M$.
 This leads immediately to the following. \begin{theorem} {\cite{L}} If $M$ is a compact spin manifold and $\what{A}(M) \neq 0$, then $M$ does not admit any metric of positive scalar curvature. \end{theorem}

 This theorem and its generalizations have important and deep consequences.
 Some of the most far reaching were obtained by Connes and by Gromov and Lawson.

-In the seminal paper \cite{C86}, Connes proved that for any transversely oriented foliated manifold, integration over the transverse fundamental class yields a well defined map from the K-theory of the canonically associated $C^*$ algebra to $\C$.
-He derives many important consequences from this, including the following extension of Theorem \ref{Lich}. \begin{theorem}{\cite{C86}} If $M$ is a compact oriented manifold with $\what{A}(M) \neq 0$, then no spin foliation of $M$ has a metric of positive scalar curvature. \end{theorem}
+In the seminal paper \cite{C86}, Connes proved that for any transversely oriented foliated manifold, integration over the transverse fundamental class yields a well defined map from the K-theory of the canonically associated $C^*$ algebra (the completion of the smooth functions with compact support on the holonomy groupoid of the foliation, see \cite{C79}) to $\C$.
+He derived many important consequences from this, including the following extension of Theorem \ref{Lich}. \begin{theorem}{\cite{C86}} If $M$ is a compact oriented manifold with $\what{A}(M) \neq 0$, then no spin foliation of $M$ has a metric of positive scalar curvature. \end{theorem}

 Note that $\what{A}(M)$ need not be an integer, since $M$ is not assumed to be spin.